FREQUENTLY ASKED QUESTIONS & HELPFUL INFORMATION

 What is there to do for fun on St. John?

 St. John is great for people who love the outdoors.
 Being two-thirds National Park, we have a ton of outdoor activities.
 There are over 10 world class beaches where you can relax, swim or snorkel.
-Numerous hiking trails criss-cross the island, ranging in difficulty from easy to challenging.
-Boat trips to the neighboring British Virgin Islands is also a popular activity.
+Numerous hiking trails crisscross the island, ranging in difficulty, from easy to challenging.
+Boat trips to the neighboring British Virgin Islands are also a popular activity.
 You will, however, need a passport for those trips.
-If you have any questions about activities here on St. John, please ask us, we’re happy to help.
+If you have any questions about activities here on St. John, please ask us, we are happy to help.

-• Language: We’re an English speaking island, but with a Caribbean lilt.
+- Language: We are an English-speaking island, but with a Caribbean lilt.
 You may also hear Patois, a mix of English, French and Spanish.

-• Beaches: St. John’s North Shore has the best beaches…some of the best in the world!
-Solomon is the closest National Park beach to Island Abodes…it’s a 10 minute hike from the National Park Visitor’s Center.
-Or Hawksnest, which has parking, is roughly 10 minutes by car (traveling at the 20mph speed limit).
-Trunk Bay, which is consistently ranked one of the top beaches in the world, is roughly 15 minutes (20 mph) from all of our properties.
+- Beaches: St. John’s North Shore has the best beaches…some of the best in the world!
+Salomon is the closest National Park beach to Island Abodes…it’s a 10-minute hike from the National Park Visitor’s Center.
+Hawksnest Beach, which has parking, is roughly 10 minutes by car (traveling at the 20mph speed limit).
+Trunk Bay, which is consistently ranked one of the top beaches in the world, is roughly 15 minutes (20 mph) from all our properties.

-• Water: There is no fresh water source on St. John, so water is very precious here.
-The majority of the island catches its water from the sky.
+- Water: There is no fresh water source on St. John, so water is very precious here.
+Most the island homes catch water from the sky.
 Here in the land of sun and fun, we never flush for number one.
 We also don’t let the water run while showering, brushing teeth or washing hands.

-• Modesty: It is considered rude to be in public (other than on a beach) in a swimsuit.
-Men must wears shirts at all times when not on a beach.
-If women are in swimsuits, they should have a coverup on when in public.
+- Modesty: It is considered rude to be in public (other than on a beach) in a swimsuit.
+Men must wear shirts at all times unless on a beach.
+If women are in swimsuits, they should have a cover-up on when in public.